-This Residency Sharing Agreement should be used in all roommate and shared residency situations.
+This Residency Sharing Agreement should be used in all roommate, cohabitation, and shared residency situations.